triarts/MultimediaCourse_FinalProject/README.md

-# mulmedFinalProject
+# Multimedia Course Final Project
-mulmed final project, http stream work with mediaplayer library Just use the basic mediaplayer then put the IP address for parameter to start the HTTP streaming
+Multimedia course final project, http stream work with mediaplayer library Just use the basic mediaplayer then put the IP address for parameter to start the HTTP streaming

 Link to main activity